Unionist and SF MPs query durability of Gaza peace deal

 DUP MP Sammy Wilson commended Mr Trump for “getting things moving initially” contrasting this with the “spineless” Keir Starmer whose recognition of a Palestinian state “only encouraged Hamas”.

-"Given many people thought previous peace deals had resolved the issues, Hamas are not going to easily give up control of Gaza, and indeed, I doubt if they're going to give up their guns".
+“Given many people thought previous peace deals had resolved the issues, Hamas are not going to easily give up control of Gaza, and indeed, I doubt if they're going to give up their guns,” he said.

-He is concerned that Keir Starmer and other leaders might then "fudge" the question of Hamas disarming, which he believes will result in Hamas restarting attacks again on Israel.
+He is concerned that Sir Keir and other leaders might then “fudge” the question of Hamas disarming, which he believes will result in Hamas restarting attacks again on Israel.

 TUV MP Jim Allister welcomed the hostages' release.